kartik7120/booking_logger_service/README.md

 # TODO list

-- [] Create a new repository
+- [x] Create a new repository
-- [] Initialize git
+- [x] Initialize git
+- [x] add grpc and protobuf file and create a grpc server
+- [x] test thnigs if they are working properly
 - [] add logger_service inside a docker file
-- [] add grpc and protobuf file and create a grpc server
-- [] add a grpc client
+- [x] add a grpc client
-- [] test thnigs if they are working properly